F3real/F3real.github.io/content/blockchain_ctf.md

 Some notes:

-* Slot depends on place of state variable we are trying to access.
+* Slot depends on the place of state variable we are trying to access.
 I expected slot to be 0 for balances but it turned out to be 1, probably due the way variables are ordered when they are inherited.
-* both slot and key need to be padded, like in example, to 64 hex characters
+* both slot and key need to be padded, like in the example, to 64 hex characters

-Looking carefully at source, we can see that function `withdraw` has different signature in `SecureBank` which means it is not overloading `withdraw` from `MembersBank`.
+Looking carefully at the source, we can see that function `withdraw` has a different signature in `SecureBank` which means it is not overloading `withdraw` from `MembersBank`.
 In `MembersBank` there is no address check in `withdraw` but we have two new problems.
-First we need to pass `isMember` modifier.
+First, we need to pass `isMember` modifier.
 This is done simply by registering any username with `0x2272071889eDCeACABce7dfec0b1E017c6Cad120` address.
-Second problem is how to call this function, `web3.js` is terrible at handling functions with same name and it will just call `withdraw` in `SecureBank` no matter which parameters we pass.
+The second problem is how to call this function, `web3.js` is terrible at handling functions with the same name and it will just call `withdraw` in `SecureBank` no matter which parameters we pass.

 To get around this we need to make our own call payload and send it.
 If we look at `etherscan` data of function call is something like: